The Bitch Is Back (Veronica Mars): Plot

 Keith, as interim sheriff, investigates the robbery the following day, spotting Veronica on a surveillance camera belonging to Kane's neighbor; however, he does not initially report his daughter.
 Veronica brings the hard drive to Mac (Tina Majorino) for help, and Mac leads her to a campus supercomputer to crack Jake Kane's very secure password.
 The supercomputer finally cracks the password and they discover documents, audios, and videos, some dating back to the 1930s, incriminating The Castle members for various ill deeds and illegal activity, taken at the time of each individuals' initiation (similar to what they tried to do to Wallace).
 When Veronica arrives home, she finds her room tossed, and realizes it was Keith, who questions Veronica about whether or not she broke into the Kane house, despite already surmising her guilt from the evidence.
 Jake and a county prosecutor arrive at Keith's office the next day, indicating they will get a judge's order and return to prosecute Veronica.
-Keith hands over the surveillance evidence to the county prosecutor later, after he first visited the evidence room, removed a large magnet from a big speaker, and using it to erase it to hide Veronica's involvement.
-This leads to charges filed against Keith for tampering with evidence, likely meaning that he will lose the votes needed to win the sheriff's election, as it was printed in the newspaper.
+Keith hands over the surveillance evidence to the county prosecutor later, after he first visited the evidence room, and erased the DVD with a nearby magnet to hide Veronica's involvement.
+This leads to a newspaper article announcing charges filed against Keith for tampering with evidence, likely meaning that he will lose the sheriff's election.

 Logan tries to apologize to Veronica, but is rebuffed.
 Moments later, Gorya brags to Veronica that the organization videotaped her, and Logan assaults him, despite Veronica's warning that Gorya is 'connected-connected'.
 Veronica later returns the hard drive to Jake Kane on the condition that he does not tell Keith about it.
 She goes into a voting booth and votes for Keith as sheriff, then walks away in pouring rain, leaving many open-ended questions.